 5) Turn the lights down and the sound up and try to not act scared of a game aimed at kids in front of your friends.To look at the game running, you may be mistaken for thinking that you've stumbled upon one of the many Myst clones.
-You may move around the board in first person, collecting keys to progress, but this is definitely not an adventure game, even if the inviting pre-rendered graphics are rather pretty.
+You may move around the board in first person, collecting keys to progress, but this is definitely not an adventure game, even if the inviting pre-rendered graphics are pretty enough to make it seem so.
 The viewpoint allows for some interesting environments of the somewhat enlarged and maze-like Provinces.
 It adds a major - and possibly deliberate - disorientating effect making an intelligent use of your map a must.

 Just like the board game, The Gatekeeper will randomly pop up.
 The charm of the video is gone, as all you see of your host is some barely animated eyes glowing in the dark.
 He doesn't pick on any single player with name-calling or use cheap shock tactics, but instead introduces some mini-games.
 They are little more than luck-based guessing games but you can potentially win some free power points.